lykimq/LaCiteConnect/auth-service/backend/README.md

    - The request is validated against DTOs
    - The service layer processes the business logic
    - Database operations are performed through Prisma
-   - Authentication strategies validate tokens
+   - Authentication guards validate tokens and roles
-   - Role guards check permissions
    - Response is sent back to the client

 This architecture ensures: